 Mesh storage cages can be used to store documents (which agents might try to steal) or pieces of valuable equipment (which they might try to sabotage).
 These cages are tough to break into.
 Only employees who you trust with keys to your mesh cages can access them.
 Their contents should be completely safe from corporate espionage.

 While some agents of corporate espionage may be members of staff, others might not be.
 These individuals might try to break into your premises like ordinary criminals.
-You should use perimeter fencing and other security measures to prevent anyone getting into premises.
+It would help if you used perimeter fencing and other security measures to prevent anyone from getting into premises.

 Here at Zaun, we’re happy to provide you with the fencing, CCTV cameras and storage cages you need to defend your business against corporate espionage.
 In addition to utilising these security measures, you may also wish to consider doing background checks on your employees and monitoring their behaviour to ensure that they haven’t been co-opted by rivals.
-Remember, this is a serious threat, but with diligence and careful preparation, you can prevent it.
+Remember, this is a serious threat, but you can prevent it with diligence and careful preparation.